Thanksgiving Activities Across Subjects

 - Creative and Persuasive Writing: Ask students to write a creative or persuasive essay to entice outsiders to come to your classroom feast.
 What makes your classroom special?
 What will happen at the feast that would encourage outsiders to want to join in?
 Let your students develop their argumentation skills while using their imaginations!

 - Social Studies: Ask students to research how other countries celebrate their versions of Thanksgiving (many at different times of the year).
 Students can even bring some of their favorite international celebrations to your classroom feast.

 Thanksgiving Classroom Debate

 Thanksgiving is a wonderful time to celebrate the many things for which we are thankful, but the first Thanksgiving wasn’t necessarily only about being thankful.
 There are actually many myths about the first Thanksgiving.
-Challenge your students to research myths and facts about the first Thanksgiving, and then, engage them in a classroom debate.
-One angle for this debate is to have students take different perspectives.
-For example, have a group of students take the stance of Native Americans, while the other group takes the stances of Colonists.
-Have the students conduct research about their perspective, and then lead a debate about the positives and negatives of American colonization.
+Depending on the age group, challenge your students to research myths and facts about the first Thanksgiving.

 Meaningful Ways to Give Thanks

 To truly get into the Thanksgiving spirit, encourage your students to give thanks for special people in their lives.
 Ask students to write a letter to someone that they are especially thankful for this year.
 You can also have students pick each other’s names out of a hat and write their classmate a letter explaining why they are thankful to have him/her in their class.
 Another wonderful idea is to have students make a card or write a letter of gratitude to those serving in the military.